syncfusion-content/wpf-docs/wpf/Charts/CodedUI.md

 ![Coded UI support in WPF SfChart](CodedUI_images/CodedUI_img9.jpeg)

-Another way for adding assertion by click the cross hair icon in CodedUITestBuilder, here list out all identified controls and select the control we want to validate.
+Another way for adding assertion by clicking the cross hair icon in CodedUITestBuilder, here list out all identified controls and select the control we want to validate.

 ![Coded UI support in WPF SfChart](CodedUI_images/CodedUI_img10.jpeg)